lmorchard/pebbling-club/README.md

 ## TODO

+- [ ] convert all these TODOs to github issues!

 - [ ] add email as requirement to passwords (e.g. for future recovery)
 - [ ] add profileId association to password table
 - [ ] drop sessions table since moving to fastify
 - [ ] switch from passport to [fastify-auth](https://github.com/fastify/fastify-auth)?

+- hosting / deployment
+  - [ ] try deploying to glitch
+  - [ ] fly.io?
+  - [ ] pick some other deployment targets - fastly? netlify? digitalocean? azure? gcp? aws?
+  - [ ] dockerfile, pm2, nginx, etc. for self-hosting
+  - [ ] decompose into serverless functions?

 - code golfing
   - [x] switch from express to fastify?